 Golden topped soufflés with fresh artichoke hearts, goat cheese and thyme are savory, delicious and decadent.
 They make wonderful spring appetizers, or pair them with a crunchy and refreshing fennel salad for a light lunch or dinner.
 As daunting as soufflés sound, if you understand the concept, and follow the directions, they are pretty fail-safe.
 They are delicious little guys and really also really fun to make.
-You can use fresh artichoke hearts- or to save time (and money) canned artichokes hearts, packed in water work well too.
+You can use fresh artichoke hearts- or to save time use canned artichokes hearts (packed in water) or frozen artichoke hearts.

 4 extra large eggs, separated